uvoteam/mod_dnsrewrite/README.md

 make
 ~~~~

-If you wish - yo can finish with `sudo make install`.
+If you wish - you can finish with `sudo make install`.

   -- Mykhailo Danylenko <isbear@isbear.org.ua>